 GLOBAL MARKETS-Dollar, global shares gain as trade worries linger

-The dollar gained and global equity markets rose on Friday on upbeat U.S. economic data while amicable messages from Chinese President Xi Jinping and U.S. President Donald Trump helped ease recent tensions over the prolonged U.S.-Sino trade war.
+The dollar gained and global equity markets rose on Friday on upbeat U.S. economic data while amicable messages from Chinese President Xi Jinping and U.S. President Donald Trump helped defuse tensions over the prolonged U.S.-Sino trade war.

-Government bond yields rose as U.S. manufacturing output accelerated in November to its fastest pace in seven months and a survey of purchasing managers showed services activity also picked up more than expected.
-Equity markets warmed to China's renewed offer to reach a trade agreement with the United States, with Xi saying China wants to work out an initial pact with the United States and has been trying to avoid a trade war.
+Government bond yields mostly rose as U.S. manufacturing output accelerated in November to its fastest pace in seven months and a survey of purchasing managers showed services activity also picked up more than expected.
+Equity markets warmed to China's renewed offer to reach a trade agreement with the United States.
+Xi said China wants to work out an initial pact and avoid a trade war.

 "What you've seen is a market, even when the trade news wasn't that great, you've seen the equity market still remaining extraordinarily well-bid," said Joseph LaVorgna, chief economist for the Americas at French bank Natixis in New York.
 "People got way too pessimistic about growth.
 The outlook in my opinion over the next year is much better than it was," LaVorgna said.

 Oil prices pulled back from two-month highs as doubts over the trade talks overshadowed expectations of an extension to production cuts by the Organization of the Petroleum Exporting Countries.
-Brent crude futures eased 57 cents to $63.40 a barrel and West Texas Intermediate (WTI) crude futures fell 78 cents to $57.80.
+Brent crude futures settled down 58 cents to $63.39 a barrel and West Texas Intermediate (WTI) crude futures fell 81 cents to settle at $57.77.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)